UPDATE (09.19.2021): Post substantially revised for clarity. This update includes new commentary and updated images.

 - Expand (build new lines)

-Regarding point 1 (enhance), I’ll begin with the Central Park West (CPW) trunk line, which serves the A, B, C, and D trains.
+I’ll begin my series on point 1 – enhance – with the Central Park West (CPW) trunk line, which serves the A, B, C, and D trains.